-2. Court issues Summons (within 5 days, often same day)
+2. Court issues Summons (within 5 days, sometimes same day)

-3. Service of Process on opposing party (within 90 days)
+3. Service of Process on opposing party (must be done within 90 days)

 Once the complaint and accompanying documents (more on that is a future post) are filed with the court, a summons will be issued, but the complaint has to be served on the other party to be made effective.
 There are different ways to accomplish this, but the least inflammatory way is to have the opposing party accept service and sign the summons in front of a notary.

 4. Defendant files answer to the complaint (within 20 days)